Frank-W-B/intro-to-python/README.md

 ```
  if guess == answer:
      message = "You Win!"
  elif guess < answer:
      message = "Your guess is too low!"
  elif guess > answer:
      message = "your guess is too high!";
  else:
      message = "I think you entered something wrong..."

 ```

 ---
-### challenge
+### Challenge

-- make a variable with with a numerical value.
+- Make a variable with with a numerical value.
-- using the `if`, `elif`, and `else` make your program print something different depending on the value in your variable.
+- Using the `if`, `elif`, and `else` make your program print something different depending on the value in your variable.

 ---

 ## Loops
-We're going to go over some of the basic loops in python, but yet again we're not going to cover everything, so you may want to read more about loops [here](https://www.learnpython.org/en/Loops).
+We're going to go over some of the basic loops in python, but yet again we're not going to cover everything, so you may want to read more about loops [here.](https://www.learnpython.org/en/Loops).

 Loops are used when you want to repeat something.
 You can repeat the exact same thing, or change some variable and repeat the action again.

-the two common types of loops are `for` and `while`.
+The two common types of loops are `for` and `while`.
 `for` loops are often used to run a loop a specified amount of time.

 `while` loops are often used to run a loop indefinitely until certain criteria are met.